What is Swing Trading?

 Most traders prefer using the Japanese candlestick charts since they are easier to understand and interpret.
 Traders use specific candlestick patterns to identify trading opportunities.

 Thank you for reading CFI’s explanation of swing trading.
-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
+CFI offers the Capital Markets & Securities Analyst (CMSA)® certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: